hyperledger-archives/grid-docs/docs/0.1/grid_track_and_trace_family_specification.md

 (16^4 - 1) = 16776960 entries can be stored before older updates are
 overwritten.

-Updates to Properties are in the format of PropertyValue (defined in the Grid Schema Transaction Family).
+Updates to Properties are in the format of PropertyValue (defined by the Schema smart contract).
 The type of update is indicated by a tag belonging to the PropertyDefinition object.
-For more information about PropertyValues and PropertyDefinitions, please see the [Grid Schema Transaction Family Specification]({% link docs/0.1/grid_schema_family_specification.md %}).
+For more information about PropertyValues and PropertyDefinitions, please see the [Schema Smart Contract Specification]({% link docs/0.1/grid_schema_family_specification.md %}).